bhauman/lein-figwheel/README.md

 After the Clojure REPL has launched, you will now have the ability to call `(start)`, `(repl)` and `(stop)` as you need.

-You can now call all of the functions in the [figwheel-sidecar.repl-api](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj).
+You can also call all of the functions in the [figwheel-sidecar.repl-api](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj).

 This is a much more powerful way to work, as you now have interactivity and the generality of the Clojure programming language